mdmuradhossain/algorithms-in-java/Graph Algorithms/src/io/murad/topogicalsorting/Kahntopologicalsort/README.md

     return report “graph has at least one cycle” else
     return L “a topologically sorted order”

 Note that a DAG has at least one such vertex which has no incoming edges.

 How can we remove an edge from the graph or check if a vertex has no other incoming edge in constant time?

-The idea is to maintain in-degree information of all graph vertices in a map or an array , say indegree[], for constant-time operations.
-Here, indegree[m] will store the total number of incoming edges to vertex m.
+The idea is to maintain in-degree information of all graph vertices in a map or an array , say `indegree[]`, for constant-time operations.
+Here, `indegree[m]` will store the total number of incoming edges to vertex `m`.

-If vertex m has no incoming edge and is ready to get processed, its indegree will be 0, i.e., indegree[m] = 0.
+- If vertex m has no incoming edge and is ready to get processed, its indegree will be 0, i.e., `indegree[m] = 0`.
-To remove an edge from n to m from the graph, we decrement indegree[m] by 1.
+- To remove an edge from n to m from the graph, we decrement `indegree[m]` by 1.

+## Time Complexity

+The time complexity of Kahn’s topological sort algorithm is O(V + E), where V and E are the total number of vertices and edges in the graph, respectively.